 - Curmudgeon's Corner – A weekly current events podcast I cohost with Ivan Bou, a college friend of mine.
 Our show started as a public affairs show on WRCT Pittsburgh roughly from 1991 to 1994.
 (Hey, it was a long time ago, I don't remember the exact years any more.)
 Many eons later, we decided we missed it and started doing it again as a weekly podcast in 2007 and have been going ever since.

 - Wiki of the Day – A family of three completely automated daily podcasts that read the summary sections of English Wikipedia articles using Amazon Polly.
 Each of the three podcasts choose the daily episodes differently.
-One chooses random articles, one highlight's Wikipedia's featured article of the day, and the last chooses a popular article from the previous day.
+One chooses a popular article from the previous day, another chooses random articles, and the last highlights Wikipedia's featured article of the day.

-In addition, if you want to track random things I'm reading or commenting on, not just this election stuff, my personal Twitter is @abulsme.
+In addition, if you want to track random things I'm reading or commenting on, not just this election stuff, my personal Mastodon is @firstname.lastname@example.org.

 Are the numbers you show a prediction?